 Interest rate risk

-The interest rate risks are limited to the net overdraft facility of the Group.
+The interest rate risks are limited to the net overdraft facility of the Group, which bears interest at a variable rate.
+The company monitors bank rate changes and predictions for any impact on the Groups interest charges.

 Liquidity risk